|Join Nairaland / LOGIN! / Trending / Recent / New|

 Alhaji Aminu Alhassan Dantata (CON) is a wealthy Nigerian businessman and philanthropist from Kano.

 Alhaji Aminu Dantata was born in Kano to legendary businessman Alhassan Dantata and Amina Umma Zaria.
 He began his career in 1949 as a produce buyer in the family business of Alhassan Dantata and Sons Limited.
-His father died in 1955 and the shares in the business were subsequently distributed to the children.
-In 1958, Dantata became the deputy managing director of the business while his brother, Ahmadu, was the managing director.
-When Ahmadu died in 1960, Aminu Dantata became the chairman and managing director of the company, a position he holds till date.
+After the death of his brother, Ahmadu Dantata, he became the principal heir to the Dantata family business.
+He became the Chairman and Managing Director of the company in 1960, a position he holds till date.

 However, in the late 1960s, he worked with the newly created Kano State as a commissioner.
 He left in 1972 to partake in the nation’s industrial drive and was known to have bought shares in major companies including Mentholatum, Raleigh Industries, SCOA, Nigerian Pipes, Northern Nigeria Flour Mills and later, Kano State Oil Mills.
 During the period, the Dantata business expanded in the North, supplying fertilizer, jute bags, rice and cement to various state governments.
 It also expanded its importing ventures by bringing in building materials and automobiles, in the case of the latter; it was a distributor of Mercedes Benz cars in the country.